 aimed to draw out the implications of the findings for strengthening community engagement in decision making.
 At a closed-door roundtable in early 2022, program stakeholders from across the region reported that the analysis had helped shape their program and advocacy strategies in a range

 of different ways and enabled them to identify more realistic entry points for change.
 Five country reports covering Cambodia, Laos, Myanmar, Thailand, and Vietnam as well as a regional report were produced.
-Due to sensitives, the country reports are available only on request, while
+Due to sensitives, the country reports are available only on request.

 Supporting a longitudinal impact study of the INKLUSI program in Indonesia

 The Institute is partnering with CoWater International during 2022-2023 to design and develop baseline data collection methods and tools for a longitudinal impact study of the DFAT-funded INKLUSI program in Indonesia.
 The INKLUSI program supports Indonesian women and marginalized groups to equitably participate in and benefit from Indonesia’s social, economic, and political opportunities.
 The development of the design and baseline data collection methods and tools will include a rapid review of existing demographic data, academic literature and relevant reports which then informs in-country consultations and a design workshop with INKLUSI stakeholders.
-The project is being led by Institute Co-Director Linda Kelly with support from Senior Research Fellows Elisabeth Jackson and Danielle Campbell and in collaboration with researchers from Cakra Wikara Indonesia and disability network researchers based in Indonesia and Australia.
+The project is being led by Institute Adjunct Associate Professor Linda Kelly with support from Senior Research Fellows Elisabeth Jackson and Danielle Campbell and in collaboration with researchers from Cakra Wikara Indonesia and disability network researchers based in Indonesia and Australia.

 Developing case studies on adaptive policy reform for Coalitions for Change